IidaKok/MyCalculator/README.md

 # Calculator App
-The Calculator App is a basic Android application that provides a simple and user-friendly calculator interface for performing arithmetic operations.
-It is designed to be easy to use, making it suitable for everyday calculations.
+A calculator app for Android that provides a simple and user-friendly calculator interface for performing simple calculations.
+It is designed to be easy to use, so it is suitable for daily calculations.